tpgmartin/tpgmartin.github.io/_posts/2018-02-11-information-retrieval-models-vector-space-model.md

     d=\left(y_1,...,y_N\right)
 $$

  Given this representation, we can then determine that the similarity is given by the "closeness" between two vectors.
 In 2D, [it is easy to show](https://en.wikipedia.org/wiki/Vector_space_model#/media/File:Vector_space_model.jpg) that the more similar query and document vectors have the smaller angle between them.
 More generally, we use the dot product operator, which becomes large and positive for near identical query and document vectors, and approaches 0 where the two vectors are completely different.
-The dot product is then just the sum over product
+The dot product is then just the sum over product,

 $$
     sim(q,d)=q \cdot d=\sum_{i=1}^{N} x_iy_i